abacusmodeling/abacus-develop/docs/advanced/input_files/input-main.md

 - **Type**: Boolean
 - **Description**: For LCAO calculations, if out_mat_r is set to 1, ABACUS will calculate and print the matrix representation of the position matrix, namely $\langle \chi_\mu|\hat{r}|\chi_\nu\rangle$ in a file named `data-rR-tr` in the directory `OUT.${suffix}`.

-  Each file or each section of the appended file starts with "STEP: " followed by the current ion/md step, then the second line starts with "Matrix Dimension of r(R): " followed by the dimension of the matrix, and the third line starts with "Matrix number of r(R): " followed by the matrix number.
+  Each file or each section of the appended file starts with "STEP: " followed by the current ion/md step, then the second line starts with "Matrix Dimension of $r(R)$: " followed by the dimension of the matrix, and the third line starts with "Matrix number of $r(R)$: " followed by the matrix number.
 The rest of the format is arranged into blocks, such as:

   ```
   -5 -5 -5    //R (lattice vector)